kiba/Writings/atg/chp0_first_knockout.md

 He could have lost all his money, most likely either during the financial crisis, or during the dot-com crash.
 At age thirty five, John Swift became a self-made billionaire.

 Swift first made his fortune when Bitpal, an internet payment company, was sold to eBUY, an online auction marketplace.
-From there, he could have play it safe.
+From there, he could have played it safe.
 But he wasn't satisfied to that end.

 Among other things, he decided to invest in Eli Berkovitz's enterprises.
 He was a billionaire looking to turn his billions into millions by tackling some of the most difficult product categories one could think of: electric cars and rockets.
 Which was why everybody at the time thought Berkovitz was crazy.
 By extension, everybody also thought Swift was crazy for going along with the aspiring industrialist.